fede2cr/slackware_riscv/README.md

 The graphical packages will be the last to get into the tree.

-Feel free to submit any issues of parches/pull requests.
+Feel free to submit any issues of parches/pull requests, excluding any binaries or complete packages (just changes in source/).

 --
 *Alvaro Figueroa*